0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 <Rpc> := len:0xnn*4 payload:0xnn*len        (len is big-endian)
 ```

-The transaction itself contains the address of the contract that is the target of the transaction
+The transaction itself contains the address of the smart contract that is the target of the transaction
 and the rpc payload of the transaction.
 See [Smart Contract Binary Formats](smart-contract-binary-formats.md)
 for a way to build the rpc payload.